MIBoost: A gradient boosting algorithm for variable selection after multiple imputation: Materials and methods

-We compare the performance of our proposed algorithm with established methods for variable selection in multiply imputed datasets.
-First, we apply traditional component‑wise gradient boosting independently to each imputed dataset and derive a single final model using an estimating-averaging approach.
-We also apply the \texttt{SaLASSO} and \texttt{SaENET} algorithms implemented in the \texttt{R} package \texttt{miselect}.
-Exact specifications for all methods are provided in the Appendix. \\
+\paragraph{Setup} We compared the performance of our proposed algorithm with established methods for variable selection in multiply imputed datasets.
+First, we applied traditional component-wise gradient boosting independently to each imputed dataset and derived a single final model using an estimate-averaging approach.
+We also applied the \texttt{SaLASSO} and \texttt{SaENET} algorithms implemented in the \texttt{R} package \texttt{miselect}.
+Exact specifications for the latter two are provided in Appendix~\ref{subsec:specifications}.

-We perform a simulation study comprising 100 simulation rounds, each generating \(n = 500\) observations.
-In each round, the data with missing values are split into a training set (80\%) and a test set (20\%).
-Within each training set, all methods use 5‑fold cross‑validation, repeatedly partitioning the data into inner training and validation subsets to determine the optimal hyperparameters (number of boosting iterations \( t_{\mathrm{stop}}^*\) and shrinkage parameter \(\lambda\), respectively).
-All computations were done with \texttt{R}.
+We conducted a simulation study under two settings, varying the number of covariates \(p\) (50 vs.\ 100).
+For each setting, we generated 50 datasets with \(n = 500\) observations.
+In each round, the data with missing values were split into a training set (80\%) and a test set (20\%).
+Within each training set, all methods applied an additional round of 5-fold cross-validation, repeatedly partitioning the data into inner training and validation subsets to determine the optimal hyperparameter values.
+All computations were performed in \texttt{R}.
+The following hyperparameters were tuned: